Andrew B. Singleton, Ph.D.

 Dr. Andrew Singleton has published more than 600 articles on a wide variety of topics.
 He is the Director of the Center for Alzheimer’s and Related Dementias within the Intramural Research Program, in addition to being Chief of the Molecular Genetics Section within the Laboratory of Neurogenetics.
 Singleton’s group works on the genetic basis of neurological disorders including Parkinson's disease, Alzheimer’s disease, dystonia, ataxia, dementia with Lewy bodies, and amyotrophic lateral sclerosis (ALS).
 His team seeks to identify genetic variability that causes or contributes to disease and to use this knowledge to understand the underlying molecular processes.
-Most recently his work has expanded to the use of multimodal data in predicting disease.
 Dr. Singleton’s group discovered a number of genetic mutations that cause disease, including the alpha-synuclein multiplication mutation and mutations in LRRK2.
 Dr. Singleton was a founding member of the International Parkinson Disease Genomics Consortium, and the Global Parkinson’s Genetics Program.
 His laboratory has identified the majority of the known genetic risk factors for Parkinson disease.

 Dr. Singleton received his B.Sc. from the University of Sunderland, UK and his Ph.D. from the University of Newcastle upon Tyne, UK.
 His postdoctoral studies were spent at the Mayo Clinic in Jacksonville Florida.
 Andrew moved to the National Institute on Aging at NIH Bethesda, MD in 2001 and became a principal investigator leading the Molecular Genetics Unit in 2002.
 In 2007 he became a tenured senior investigator at the National Institute on Aging, in 2008 he was named the Chief of the Laboratory of Neurogenetics, and in 2016 he was honored as an NIH Distinguished Investigator.
 While still leading the Molecular Genetics Section, in 2021 he stepped down as the Chief of the Laboratory of Neurogenetics and became the Director of the Center for Alzheimer's and Related Dementias.